chaos-polymtl/lethe/doc/source/examples/dem/plate-discharge/plate-discharge.rst

 Timer
 -------

 The timer is enabled since we want to profile the computational performance of the simulations.
-We print the total wallclock time elapsed since the start at every `log frequency` iterations.
+We print the total wallclock time elapsed since the start at every `log frequency` iteration.

 .. code-block:: text